nikarh/dotfiles-tools/README.md

 Nvidia CUDA doesn't survive system suspends.
 This leaves things such as [Sunshine](https://github.com/LizardByte/Sunshine) or [Stable Diffusion](https://github.com/AbdBarho/stable-diffusion-webui-docker) broken after resuming.
 My current solution to this problem consists of the following:

-- A systemd daemon that sends a dbus signal before suspend and after resume
+- A systemd daemon that sends a dbus signal before suspension and after resume
-- A shell script which monitors resume signal, stops sunshine, docker containers which require a GPU, calls a dbus method consumed by nvidia-uvm-reload, waits for it to complete and restarts sunshine and docker containers
+- A shell script that monitors resume signals, stops sunshine, and docker containers that require a GPU, calls a dbus method consumed by nvidia-uvm-reload, waits for it to complete and restarts sunshine and docker containers
 - A dbus system call handler (nvidia-uvm-reload), which restarts the nvidia_uvm kernel module

 ### Why so complicated?